jacogr/ethcore-jacogr/README.md

 ## naughty, naughty

 - No PRs made, i.e. direct pushes to master (instead of merges) - yes, I know, no excuses, although merging and cheking own work does sound a bit, erm, not right
+- This is probably (not probably, it is) very much overkill since we could do the same with static rendered HTML.
+(Well, the JS does allow us to do some nicer rendering on-demand.)
+At the same point, it does prove some basics that s useful for larger projects
+- Honestly we don't really need a Page and Into and Sections... it used to be flatter, but for the sake of components...
+- Coverage could be very misleading since it actually displays the percentage of files you attempt to cover, not all files.
+So if you only wrote tests for a small file and have no `*.spec.js` for any others, it will be scewed.
+- Really should have sorted out the CodeClimate 'issues' (quote-unquote), however these are actually due to CodeClimate using an older version of ESLint
+- There are some borderline stupid tests, i.e. sections doesn't actually check that it contains a list of sections
 - ...